fsimkovic/thesis/plan.md

 #### <s>2.1 Dataset creation</s>
 <s>This section will describe procedures of selecting target datasets.</s>

-#### 2.2 Combination of contact maps for restraint enhancement
+#### <s>2.2 Combination of contact maps for restraint enhancement</s>
-This section will outline the combination of contact maps with bbcontacts specifically to enhance the restraint weight in ROSETTA energy functions.
+<s>This section will outline the combination of contact maps with bbcontacts specifically to enhance the restraint weight in ROSETTA energy functions.</s>

 #### <s>2.3 Evaluation of data</s>
 <s>This section will outline and explain all mathematical and statistical definitions used throughout all chapters to assess various information.</s>